michael2012z/BitBible/markdown/KJV/files/Isa.md

 10. And the sons of strangers shall build up thy walls, and their kings shall minister unto thee: for in my wrath I smote thee, but in my favour have I had mercy on thee.

-11. Therefore thy gates shall be open continually; they shall not be shut day nor night; that men may bring unto thee the forces of the Gentiles, and that their kings may be brought.forces: or, wealth
+11. Therefore thy gates shall be open continually; they shall not be shut day nor night; that men may bring unto thee the forces of the Gentiles, and that their kings may be brought.

 12. For the nation and kingdom that will not serve thee shall perish; yea, those nations shall be utterly wasted.